 Introduction

 Civil society organizations (CSOs) play a significant role in Türkiye.
-According to the latest data from June 1 2025, there are 101,185 registered associations and 6,094 foundations operating alongside many informal organizations, such as platforms, initiatives, and groups.
-Their areas of work are mostly concentrated in social solidarity and social services, education, health, vocational training, sports, and religion.
-According to the data provided by the Directorate General for Relations with Civil Society (DGRCS), as of June 2025, only 1.5% of registered associations (1,547 associations) were active in the fields of rights and advocacy.
+According to data from June 1, 2025, there are 101,185 registered associations and 6,094 foundations operating in the country alongside many informal organizations, such as platforms, initiatives, and groups.
+Their work is concentrated primarily on social solidarity and social services, education, health, vocational training, sports, and religion.
+According to the Directorate General for Relations with Civil Society (DGRCS), as of June 2025, only 1.5 percent of registered associations (1,547 associations) were active in the fields of rights and advocacy.

 This Civic Freedom Monitor (CFM) country note was made possible through the research conducted by the Third Sector Foundation of Türkiye (TÜSEV).